How To Make Glitter Tumblers With Epoxy For Beginners?

 You can check this video to learn more about how to make glitter tumblers with epoxy:

-When you are making glitter tumblers with epoxy, here are something you have to avoid:
+When you are making glitter tumblers with epoxy, here are some things you have to avoid:

 If you have ever worked with epoxy, you know it’s a tricky substance.
-It can be messy and difficult to work with, depending on the materials involved.
+Depending on the materials involved, it can be messy and difficult to work with.
 However, there are ways around this if you’re willing to put in a little extra effort.

 One of these methods is sanding down your glitter tumblers before applying the epoxy.